-Nice.
-So you haven’t gotten to Castile, yet?
+So, you haven’t gotten to Castile, yet?

-Even though he was afraid, he pretended to ignore them.
-He brought his phone closer to his face like he was absorbed in his conversation.
+Even though afraid, he pretended he wasn’t.
+He moved his phone closer to his face, absorbing himself in his conversation.

 Maybe you’re not going.

 Josh fired off a sarcastic reply.
 “Guys, I think you have the wrong idea, you’re not my type.”
-He tucked his phone into his pocket then snatched the fresh bottle of beer.
+He tucked his phone into his pocket and snatched the fresh bottle of beer.
 He shook it as he sent the man a crooked grin.
 “Thanks for the beer, though.”

 The blond slammed a plastic badge on the wooden surface of the bar.
 He tapped it.
 “Where is she?”

 He took a swig from his bottle and picked up the badge.
-Josh’s eyes ticked to the blond’s as he shoved the ID in the front pocket of his baggy cargo pants.
+Josh’s eyes ticked to the blond’s as Josh shoved the ID in the front pocket of his baggy cargo pants.
 “Leave her the fuck alone.
 She doesn’t play games with you guys.”

 Grabbing the front of Josh’s shirt, the man yanked him off his seat and out of the bar.
-No one came to Josh’s rescue, the others in the establishment glancing his way, but more than that.
+No one came to Josh’s rescue, the others in the establishment glancing his way, but nothing more than that.